arushirai1/personal-site/content/posts/chipy-first-post.md

 OK, so you understand where I am coming from.
 Here are some pressing questions answered:

 ### 1. What is a food desert?
-Food Desert means that a region that has limited access to fresh produce due to a) lack of grocery stores and b) limited public transport accessibility/walkability.
+Food Desert is a region that has limited access to fresh produce due to a) lack of grocery stores and b) limited public transport accessibility/walkability.

 ### 2. What data do I need?
 a.
 Grocery data (Baseline) from PoI Google Maps or Retail Food License data